 The major reason for banning this movie is due to one explicit scene.
 Where the main character kisses her lover’s flabby plonker.

 6. Häxan (1922)

-According to IMDB, this Danish-Swedish movie portrays the background of witchery in the Europe.
+According to IMDB, this Danish-Swedish movie portrays the background of witchery in Europe.
 Representing from ancient pagan starting to its advanced conflation with hysteria.

 By showing recreations of demonic satanic rites.
 And pagan rituals, Häxan main aim is to educate viewers about the progression of witchery throughout the centuries.

 Another reason for banning this movie, it shows a woman giving birth to demonic creatures.
 Showing witches kissing the “penis” of Satan during a Sabbath frolic.

 Also nudity, vomiting, urination, and all sort of sacrilegious and sexual high jinks.